Eczema refers to a number of different skin conditions where the skin is red and irritated.

 Other signs that your baby may be suffering from skin irritation caused by eczema include:

 Cradle cap is a common type of infantile seborrheic dermatitis.
-According to the National Eczema Society, it usually appears by the time a baby is three-months-old and resolves between the ages of six and twelve months.
+According to the National Eczema Society, it usually appears by the time a baby is three-months-old and typically resolves between the ages of six and twelve months.

 Unlike atopic dermatitis, cradle cap does not tend to be itchy or cause any discomfort.
 Advice from the NHS says that it is not clear what causes cradle cap, but that it is a harmless condition that should clear up on its own.